IMARCS Foundation: Novel research in marine science

 Discussion

-Clams may potentially offer a unique and valuable tool for atmospheric carbon storage and removal.
-Through continued research pioneered by the IMARCS Foundation, the role of giant clams as carbon sinks can be better understood and applied.
-As the world seeks innovative solutions to combat climate change, integrating giant clams into mariculture systems presents a promising path forward for net negative carbon sequestration.
-By addressing the challenges and leveraging the benefits, clams can play a significant role in mitigating the impacts of climate change while supporting marine biodiversity and providing economic opportunities for coastal communities.
+As the world seeks innovative solutions to combat climate change, integrating giant clams into mariculture systems presents a potential - perhaps even promising - path forward for net negative carbon sequestration.
+By addressing the challenges of carbon fixation and leveraging the benefits of altered water chemistry, giant clams can play a significant role in mitigating the impacts of climate change, all while supporting marine biodiversity and providing economic opportunities for coastal communities through restoration activities piloted by the IMARCS Foundation in addition to CO2 storage research.

 Featured Image Credits